Gaussian Processes for Finite Size Extrapolation of Many-Body Simulations: Introduction

 Even though these one- and two-body corrections markedly reduce finite-size errors, extrapolations to the thermodynamic limit are often still made to reduce any remaining errors.
 The simplest approach for performing these extrapolations is to fit many-body results obtained at smaller system sizes (e.g., 2x2 or 3x3 supercells) to functional forms that enable extrapolation to larger system sizes.\cite{mitas,foulkes} Nevertheless, it is often unclear which functional form should be employed since it can vary with the geometry, dimensionality, and electronic phase of the material.\cite{miguel,Mihm_JCTC_2021} This is especially true for systems with atypical geometries and boundary conditions.
-The use of such extrapolations additionally requires that the number of systems of different sizes computed be large enough to correctly capture the right scaling.
-When a system's correlation energy converges slowly, the number of points necessary for accurate fitting can exceed computational constraints, limiting the overall utility of such extrapolations and the results they yield.\cite{gruneis,shepherd}
+It also of particular importance for calculations involving excited states, including gap and exciton binding energy calculations, because excited states can be more difficult to converge to their thermodynamic limit.\cite{Gorelov_2023_carbon, gorelov2023electronic,PhysRevA.81.013611} When a system's correlation energy converges slowly, the number of points necessary for accurate fitting can exceed computational constraints, limiting the overall utility of such extrapolations and the results they yield.\cite{gruneis,Mihm_JCTC_2021}